cadaeix/ooba-discord-rp-chatbot/README.md

 The chatbot currently assumes settings and models will be calibrated in the webui's backend.

-This chatbot was written by Cadaeic, starting out as an edit to mercm8's fork of [chat-llama-discord-bot](https://github.com/mercm8/chat-llama-discord-bot), and will be under a license (TODO).
+This chatbot was written by Cadaeic, starting out as an edit to mercm8's fork of [chat-llama-discord-bot](https://github.com/mercm8/chat-llama-discord-bot), and will be under an open source license like MIT or AGPL (TODO).
 Some presets have been edited from [SillyTavern](https://github.com/SillyTavern/SillyTavern).

 ## Instructions
 WIP instructions: